Standard Guide

 This is a mandatory step.

-After the deployment and persmission assignment is complete, you need to create the root certificate for SCEPman:
+After the deployment and permission assignment is complete, you need to create the root certificate for SCEPman:

 To have your SCEPman available under your specific domain you need to create a Custom Domain in the App Service.

-By default, SCEPman's update strategy is configured to the Evergreen approach / auto-updates.
+By default, SCEPman adopts an evergreen approach towards updates.
 In case you require full control over your SCEPman updates, please configure a deployment slot as described in the following guide under section Deployment Slot Configuration.

 This is recommended step.